 Your volunteer manager will introduce and explain your new role to you when you start.
-During this induction you’ll learn the practical parts of your role such as what you’ll be doing, where and when as well as who your main contacts will be.
+During this induction, you’ll learn the practical parts of your role including what you’ll be doing, where and when as well as who your main contacts will be.

-Please read our Safeguarding FAQs document to find out more about our Safeguarding training.
+Please read our Safeguarding FAQs document to find out more about our safeguarding training, policies and procedures.

-In your welcome pack there will be a link to our ShareSite where you can view all of our policies.
-We’ve also saved our policies related to volunteering below.
-When we update our policies we’ll let you know in our volunteer news updates.
+In your welcome pack, there’s a link to our online policy site where you can view all of our policies.
+We’ve included our essential policies for volunteers below.
+When we update our policies, we’ll let you know in the regular Volunteer News.

-Topaz is our online volunteering database.
+Topaz is our online volunteer management system.
 Volunteer managers have access to this so that we can keep your contact details and information about your volunteering with us secure.
-You can log in to Topaz to check your details are up to date and can claim your expenses.